WebIDauth/pyWebIDauth/README.md

 pyWebIDauth
 ===========

 A quick python implementation of WebID authentication.
+More details about WebID [here](http://webid.info/).

 Dependencies
 ------------